mcoder/private-set-intersection/README.md

 Some information about the included files are as follows.

-**simulate_psi.py:**
+**1. simulate_psi.py:**

-This file simulates the three PSI protocols on randomly generated server and client sets.
-One can run this file by executing the following command.
+This file simulates the three PSI protocols.
+The script first asks the user for the length of the server and client sets as well as the length of their intersection.
+Next, it generates those sets by randomly picking integers.
+Finally, it runs the three PSI protocols on the two sets and reports the output.
+It also measures the time required to execute each protocol and reports that result as well.
+One can run this script by executing the following command.

 `python simulate_psi.py`

+**2. sample_simulation.txt**

+This file contains a sample run of the simulate_psi.py file.

+**3. psi_3_round_paillier.py**